 Want to improve your building’s performance but don’t know where to start?
-Use existing building commissioning (EBCx) to shine a spotlight on inefficiencies and create a list of
+Use existing building commissioning (EBCx) to shine a spotlight on inefficiencies and create a list of improvement options.

 Whether your building is 5 or 50 years old, chances are the property has been modified over time – changes to interior layout, shifts in occupancy, or structural alterations.
 These adjustments can weaken performance by slowly chipping away at energy usage, water consumption, equipment life, and occupant comfort.